-Jeff is currently the President/CEO and Founding Board Member of the Heartland Truly Moving Pictures.
-He is married to Denise with two children, Adam (Upland, IN) and Rachel (New York, NY).
-He received his Bachelor's Degree in Theatre from the University of Evansville and went on to complete a Master of Fine Arts degree in directing from Florida State University in 1975.
-Since then he has served as Assistant Professor of Theatre at St. Leo College, St. Leo, Florida and the Executive Director of the Indiana Children's Christian Home (ICCH), a treatment center for emotionally disturbed youth.
-During his time at ICCH he helped found The New Harmony Project - a writer's laboratory developing new scripts for theatre and film where he served as Executive Director from 1987-1999.
-Heartland Truly Moving Pictures, where he serves currently, was established in 1991 to recognize and honor filmmakers, whose works explore the human journey, artistically expressing hope and respect for the positive values of life.
+Jeff is currently the Founder & President Emeritus of Heartland Truly Moving Pictures.
+He has two children, Adam and Rachel.
+He received his Bachelor’s Degree in Theatre from the University of Evansville and went on to complete a Master of Fine Arts degree in directing from Florida State University in 1975.
+Since then he has served as Assistant Professor of Theatre at St. Leo College, St. Leo, Florida and the Executive Director of the Indiana Children’s Christian Home (ICCH), a treatment center for emotionally disturbed youth.
+During his time at ICCH he helped found The New Harmony Project - a writer’s Laboratory developing new scripts for theatre and film where he served as Executive Director from 1987-1999.
+Established in 1991, Jeff founded Heartland Truly Moving Pictures to inspire filmmakers and audiences through the transformative power of film and served as President & CEO for 22 years.

 Staff Sgt.
 Brad Staggs